8ta4/blog/drafts/Looking for a To-Do App that Works with Neovim.md

 - Taskwarrior: No multi-line notes and recurring tasks spawn new tasks
 - Emacs Org-mode: Too many keystrokes and occasional performance hiccups
 - Neovim Org-mode: Even more sluggish performance
-- Todo.txt: No Neovim keybinding
+- Todo.txt: No ergonomic keybinding for non-text editing tasks

 I've also dabbled with embedding or integrating editors: